d120/djangocms/README.md

 To install security or bugfix updates, it should be enough to follow the instructions from the *Deploying Updates* section.

 When a new major version of django-cms becomes available, one might want to test this locally before adapting the `requirements.txt` (version is restricted there) and deploying the update on production.
+The official django-cms documentation should include further steps in the release notes section.

 The same holds true for the Django framework itself.
 Maybe it is a good idea to stick with LTS releases.